 Zipporah Nunes was born a Conversa in Portugal circa 1710.
 After escaping to London to avoid being re-examined by the Inquisition, her family began practicing Judaism openly; later she became one of the first Jews to settle in the newly formed colony of Georgia in 1733.

 Combining her Jewish background with her skill and penchant for writing, Janie Jacobson succeeded as a biblical playwright in the early twentieth century.
 The children’s plays she authored were performed nationally.
+In addition to being an accomplished writer, she was a talented musician and involved in Jewish social activism.

 Marie Jahoda was a major figure in social psychology, known for her work on the effects of unemployment on emotional well-being, as well as the social impact of McCarthy-era blacklisting.
 Jahoda received an award for distinguished contributions to the public interest from the American Psychological Association in 1979.

 Author of two critically acclaimed books on immigrant life, Marie Grunfeld Jastrow was educated in a German school, and lived in Serbia before moving to New York with her family at age ten.
 Her two memoirs, A Time to Remember: Growing Up in New York Before the Great War and Looking Back: The American Dream through Immigrant Eyes, touched audiences deeply.